 Is Jackson Maine A Real Person?
 'A Star Is Born' Fans Are Searching For Answers

-Speaking to Yahoo just before the film was released, Cooper revealed his character was an amalgamation of many people.
-But he had heavily relied on Pearl Jam frontman and 90s-era rock god Eddie Vedder to help create the details.
+Speaking to Yahoo in September 2018., Cooper revealed his take on the character was an amalgamation of many people.
+But he relied heavily on Pearl Jam frontman and 90s-era rock god Eddie Vedder to help create the details.

 I went up to Seattle and spent four or five days with him, and I asked him 9,000 questions.
 And he gave me minor, little things that only musicians know about what to do, just aesthetically and the inner workings.

-So, where did the character of Jackson Maine originate from?
-He can be traced back through the older version of the film.
+So, where did the character of Jackson Maine originate?

 Norman Maine Was Originally An Actor

 Before the 1970s version of A Star Is Born, the story wasn't actually set in the world of rock and roll.
 Instead, it was a story of Hollywood, of actors who faded away as the next generation took over.
 In the 1954 version, Norman Maine (played by James Mason) was an aging matinee idol from the 1930s and '40s.
 The reason it was made a musical was due to his co-star being Judy Garland, who was world famous for her singing and dancing.